AnthonyLedru/fdf/README.md

 This project is about creating a simplified 3D graphic representation of a relief landscape

-This project is done with the minilibx
+This project has been made with the minilibx

 ## Features